Glexe/ef-core-code-first/README.md

 # ef-core-code-first
-Simple web api, made using ef-core with Code-First approach.
+Simple web api, made using ef-core with Code-First approach and jwt standart.
 Educational purposes